 Dijkstra’s work encompasses a wide range of repertoire, from Medieval polyphony through to music of the 21st century.
 He has premiered works by composers such as Esa-Pekka Salonen, Lera Auerbach, Eriks Esenvalds, Jakob Mühlrad, Einojuhani Rautavaara, Caroline Shaw, Martin Smolka, Jacob TV and Joost Kleppe, and is a passionate advocate for exceptional composing talent in the choral repertoire.

 Peter Dijkstras CD recordings have received several prizes.
 He won two ECHO Klassik awards for Fauré’s Requiem (Sony Classics) and Schnittke’s Choir Concerto (BR Klassik), two Diapason d'Ors for an album with works by Strauss, Wagner, Mahler (BR Klassik) and Poulenc’s Figure Humaine (Channel Classics), the Preis der deutschen Schallplattenkritik for his recording of J.S.
 Bach’s Johannes-Passion and was nominated for two Grammys.
 His recording of Brahms’ Sacred Choral Works with the Swedish Radio Choir received the Edison Klassiek Award 2015.

 He conducted the World Youth Choir on their African Tour in 2007 and is regularly invited to give and initiate masterclasses and projects to promote choir singing and conducting at the highest possible level.

-Peter Dijkstra is Professor for Choral Conducting at the Hochschule für Musik und Tanz in Cologne and an honorary member of the Royal Swedish Music Academy.
+From 2016 to 2020 Peter Dijkstra was Professor for Choral Conducting at the Hochschule für Musik und Tanz in Cologne and he’s an honorary member of the Royal Swedish Music Academy.
 He received the Golden Violin 2013, an award for internationally successful Dutch musicians, and the Eugen Jochum Prize in 2014.